tcarland/tcamake/README.md

   independently of the workspace.
 This script will assist in creating a project distribution by ensuring that links for needed dependencies such as 'tcamake' itself or other common libs are generated.
-  Alternatively, it simply allows for building a project while overriding TOPDIR.

 - **tcamake_init_project.sh**
   Used to inititiate a new project within the workspace, providing